link1905/system-design-101/content/practices/booking-system/_index.md

 **DynamoDB**, a proprietary, serverless NoSQL database from AWS, providing significant advantages within the AWS ecosystem.
 It reduces operational overhead, simplifies management, and offers seamless integration with other AWS services.
-Given our focus on an AWS implementation, we will use **DynamoDB**.
+Given our focus on an AWS implementation, we will use DynamoDB.

-**DynamoDB** supports a multi-region setup natively through its [Global Tables](https://aws.amazon.com/dynamodb/global-tables/) feature.
+DynamoDB supports a multi-region setup natively through its [Global Tables](https://aws.amazon.com/dynamodb/global-tables/) feature.
 This feature employs an active-active replication model, where writes can occur in any region.
 Conflicts are resolved using a [last writer wins]({{< ref "gossip-protocol#last-write-wins" >}}) strategy.